itsoli91/OpenApiToRefit/README.md

 # OpenApi to Refit

-A simple tool to generate C# clients from OpenApi format using [Refit: The automatic type-safe REST library](https://github.com/reactiveui/refit).
+A simple tool to generate C# clients from OpenApi(swagger) format using [Refit: The automatic type-safe REST library](https://github.com/reactiveui/refit).

 ## How to use
 Open a powershell or cmd and run this command